Ansight/ansight.releases/README.md

  * View the live behaviour of a device and optionally target a specific app to monitor.
  * Record a device session and then replay it.
 Correlate application and system-level events with a screen recording.
  * View and filter incoming Android device logs with an easy to log viewer.
- * View the memory usage for a specific app.
+ * View the memory, CPU and rendering performance for a specific app.